badr-sl/badr-sl-portfolio/README.md

 - 👋 Hi, I’m @badr-sl
-- 👀 I’m interested in c++ and javascript and css
+- 👀 I’m interested in programing
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...
+- 📫 How to reach me :(https://www.instagram.com/bader.slioui/?hl=fr)

 <!---
 badr-sl/badr-sl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.